 Great friend of cowboy poetry,Jim Thompson, is retiring from his daily Country Cafe of the Airwaves / Live!
 With Jim Thompson show at the end of May.
 The final show will be May 29, 2015, the 4,250th show.

 Poets and others have and will appear on the final shows.
-See a poem by Yvonne Hollenbeck, "Cowboy Poets Thank You," below, written for Jim.
-Baxter Black was on the Monday, May 18 show and forthcoming scheduled guest poets include Andy Nelson, Rhonda Sedgwick Stearns, and Slim McNaught.
+See a poems by Yvonne Hollenbeck and Rhonda Sedgwick Stearns below, written for Jim.
+Baxter Black was on the Monday, May 18 show and other guest poets included Andy Nelson, Rhonda Sedgwick Stearns, and Slim McNaught.

 Jim Thompson will continue his short, syndicated "Good Stuff" (which includes cowboy poetry) and "On the Road" programs.
-He invites poets to email poems for his final shows and "Good Stuff" to email@example.com.
+He invites poets to email poems for his "Good Stuff" to firstname.lastname@example.org.

 Find more, including archived shows, and listen online at www.livewithjt.com.